Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsubsection{nCapp}

-One approach in China is implementing the Internet of Medical Things within a cloud terminal as an application called ``COVID-19 Intelligent Diagnosis and Treatment Assistant Program (nCapp)”.
-This cellphone application based on an automated diagnostic system is straightforward because of the menu page with all its eight functions that can be selected by the user. nCapp can automatically generate the diagnosis for the patient based on requested data and questionnaires submitted by the user.
-Diagnosis is categorized into three cases including confirmed, suspected, or suspicious.
-For the confirmed cases, there are four conditions including “mild, moderate, severe, and critical,” which are determined by the physician.
+\mbox{COVID-19} Intelligent Diagnosis and Treatment Assistant Program (nCapp) was developed in China using Internet of Medical Things on a cloud platform.
+This cellphone application is an automated diagnosis system with eight functions that can be selected by the user. nCapp can automatically generate a diagnosis report based on requested data and questionnaires submitted by patients.
+Diagnosis is categorized into three cases: confirmed, suspected, or suspicious.
+For the confirmed cases, there are four conditions, including ``mild, moderate, severe, and critical,” which are determined by a physician.
 Special treatments for these conditions and other types of cases are defined as well.
-Other positive points of this program are included updating its own database in order to improve its diagnosis, giving the ability of consultation for all health workers, making sure all patients are safe in long term, and finally, having all these abilities available on a worldwide scale.
-Altogether, diagnosis is possible sooner, and the spread of disease can be controlled much better, especially by physicians\cite{Bai2020}.
+Other positive points of this program include updating its own database in order to improve its diagnosis, making consultation possible for all health workers, making sure all patients are safe in the long term, and finally, having all these abilities publicly available.
+In general, by using nCapp the diagnosis can be done faster and the spread of disease can be controlled easier \cite{bai2020chinese}.